Allseas founder stepping down as president after almost four decades at the helm

 Offshore contractor Allseas has revealed that its founder and current president, Edward Heerema, has decided to hand over the reins to his eldest son.
 The latter is expected to build on his father’s legacy.

-While announcing that Edward Heerema is stepping aside as the president of the Allseas Group after nearly four decades in the role, Allseas disclosed that his eldest son, Pieter Heerema, who joined Allseas in 2011 and served as Vice President, will assume this role.
+While announcing that Edward Heerema was stepping aside as the president of the Allseas Group after nearly four decades in the role, Allseas disclosed that his eldest son, Pieter Heerema, who joined Allseas in 2011 and served as Vice President, would assume the role.